Australian Festival of Chamber Music: 2007 Australian Festival of Chamber Music

 In 2007 the AFCM gained a new artistic director in Piers Lane AO.
 Lane, an Australian, a leading international pianist who is based in London; The 2007 programme involved vocalists and more variety than previous years to appeal to a broader audience, taking a "lifestyle approach" and focussing on music, wine and food.

 2017 Australian Festival of Chamber Music

 The 2017 Festival – the last under Piers Lane, was the highest box off results on record.

 2018 Australian Festival of Chamber Music

 In 2018 Piers Lane AO.
 Lane. passed the Artistic Directorship to his friend and colleague, Kathryn Stott, also a leading international pianist based in Manchester; The 2018 programme & Festival was a resounding success with the second highest box office on record.

 2022 Australian Festival of Chamber Music

-In 2022 British/German violinist, director and festival director Jack Liebeck will deliver his first program as artistic director.
-Located in Townsville the festival runs 29th July-7 August 2022 Incoming Artistic Director Jack Liebeck has created a truly exciting program for his first Festival.
-It is innovative and contemporary whilst still showcasing the classic composers and favourite works of chamber music through the centuries.
+In 2022 British/German violinist, director and festival director Jack Liebeck delivered his first program as artistic director.
+Located in Townsville the festival runs 29th July-7 August 2022 Incoming Artistic Director Jack Liebeck created the program for the first Festival.
+The program showcased the classic composers and favourite works of chamber music through the centuries.